AntoineGanne/AntoineGanne/README.md

 ## Mathematics and optimization
 I have a strong affinity for complexity analysis of different algorithms.
-Here is my [project of my discete optimization class](https://github.com/AntoineGanne/Optimisation-discrete) where I tested different algorithms about the quadratic assignment problem.
+Here is my [discete optimization project](https://github.com/AntoineGanne/Optimisation-discrete) where I tested different algorithms about the quadratic assignment problem.

 ## Creative coding
 I enjoy creating visual animations using code!